-Resident satisfaction with repairs remains top quartile, with transactional surveys revealing a satisfaction rate of 96%.
-In the financial year we completed over 25,000 repairs, replaced 325 boilers and carried out 2,849 electrical tests.
-The average repair takes 7.45 days from the initial report to completion with 98.3% of repairs completed in target.
+Resident satisfaction with repairs remains top quartile, with transactional surveys reporting 95.5% satisfaction.
+In the financial year we completed over 23,000 repairs, replaced 358 boilers and carried out 2849 electrical tests.
+It takes on average 6 days from the initial report to complete a repair, with 99% completed in target.